mkthakral/ImageComparisonUtility/README.md

 * [User Manual](https://github.com/mkthakral/ImageComparisionTool/blob/master/ImageComparision/resources/document/User_Manual.pdf) This document detailed information about how to setup and use this utility.
 * [Developer Manual](https://github.com/mkthakral/ImageComparisionTool/blob/master/ImageComparision/resources/document/Developer_Manual.pdf) This document contains detailed information about setting up this code, modifying it and maintain it.

+## Programming Language

+This application is built using Java, version 1.8.0_231